 How long have you been in this apartment?

 My second stint in this apartment began four years ago.
-But I first moved here 15 years ago, during my third year in Singapore.
+But I first moved here 15 years ago, during my third year of living in Singapore.
+Singapore.
 I had to move out in 2003, when the owner wanted the place back, so took a flat in the opposite block for about three years.
 When that one’s owner wanted to move back, this one had just become available again.

 It’s about 30 years old.
 It’s still largely in the original condition, including parquet flooring in the bedrooms and these classic black-and-white floor tiles in the living area.
 I love them, because I always associate them with conservatories.
 The bathrooms are pretty unredeemable, but they do the job.